Protecting Your Marriage

-Bob: I don’t know why it is that we think that our marriages will get better and better if we do nothing—if we just let them coast—that they’re going to flourish.
-Marriage needs intentionality, as Dave and Ann Wilson were just saying with John and Debra Fileta; and we need to protect our marriage.
-We need to build some protective boundaries around our relationship.
+Shelby: I don't know why it is that we think that our marriages will get better and better if we do nothing, if we just let them coast; that they're going to flourish on their own.
+Well, marriage needs intentionality as Dave and Ann Wilson were just saying with John and Debra Fileta.
+We need to protect our marriage; we need to build some protective boundaries around our relationship.

-We’re so grateful for those of you who are, not only regular listeners to this program, but you’re the people who make this program possible in your community and for audiences all around the world.
-Those of you who contribute from time to time, or who are monthly Legacy Partners, thank you for your support of the ministry of FamilyLife Today.
-You need to know that today there are hundreds of thousands of people, who have benefited from this conversation, because of your generosity.
-On behalf of those couples, thank you for your support.
+We're so grateful for those of you who are not only regular listeners to this program, but you're the people who make this program possible in your community and for audiences all around the world.
+Those of you who contribute from time to time or who are monthly partners, thank you for your support of this ministry of FamilyLife Today.
+You need to know that today there are hundreds of thousands of people who have benefited from this conversation because of your generosity.
+On behalf of those couples, thank you so much for your support.

-On behalf of our hosts, Dave and Ann Wilson, I’m Bob Lepine.
-We will see you next time for another edition of FamilyLife Today.
+On behalf of Dave and Ann Wilson, I’m Shelby Abbott.
+We will see you back next time for another edition of FamilyLife Today.